Assumption Island: Flora and fauna

 Assumption Island was once home to a great diversity of seabirds, including the Abbott's booby, which is now confined to a single breeding island: Christmas Island, in the eastern Indian Ocean.
-Efforts are now underway by the Seychelles Islands Foundation, in conjunction with Island Conservation Society and the Islands Development Company, to restore the habitat of the island.
-The first successful step in this process was the removal of invasive, introduced bird species, Madagascar fody and red-whiskered bulbul.
+Seychelles Islands Foundation, in conjunction with Island Conservation Society and the Islands Development Company, has eradicated two introduced bird species, Madagascar fody and red-whiskered bulbul.

 A notable feature of this island is the Assumption Island day gecko, a subspecies of gecko found only on this island.
-An endemic race of souimanga sunbird once bred on the island.
+An endemic race of souimanga sunbird breeds on the island.

 The nature documentary of Jacques-Yves Cousteau and Louis Malle, The Silent World was partially shot on Assumption.
 The island is known for its rich fish life.